 Professional background

-Christina is a general paediatrician and leads the children and young people's epilepsy service at UCLH.
-She qualified from St George’s Hospital Medical School in 1990 and her postgraduate medical training combined hospital and community paediatrics, epilepsy and neurodisability.
-She completed the MSc in Community Paediatrics at the Institute of Child Health in 2002 with distinction.
+Dr Maria-Christina (Christina) Petropoulos is a general paediatrician with specialist expertise in epilepsy and integrated paediatric care.
+She qualified from St George’s Hospital Medical School in 1990 and undertook postgraduate training across both hospital and community paediatrics in London.
+She completed an MSc in Community Paediatrics at the Institute of Child Health in 2002 and an MBA at Hult International Business School in 2024.
+Both degrees were awarded with distinction.

 Languages spoken